Angular Momentum-Dependent Spectral Shift in Chiral Vacuum Cavities: VIII. Summary

-{\it {Concluding remarks.}}--- In our analysis, we focused on examining the spectrum of a single atom.
-Nevertheless, it is worth noting that our approach works for many-body systems, wherein collective enhancement can be anticipated.
+In our analysis, we focused on examining the spectrum of a single atom.
+Nevertheless, it is worth noting that our approach works for many-body systems, wherein collective enhancement can be anticipated {\cite{rokaj2023cavity}}.
 For example, for a group of electrons subjected to a confining potential $V(r)$, the spectral shift scales with the total angular momentum of all electrons, i.e., $\sum_i\langle \hat L_z^{(i)} \frac{1}{r}\frac{d V}{dr}\rangle$, given that all electrons coherently couple to a single cavity mode.
 Additionally, we should address the valid range of our perturbation theory.
-To apply our theory to cases involving strong light-matter coupling, it is necessary for the shift parameter $\xi$ to be considerably smaller than the typical length scale within the system.
-For example, when applying our theory to atomic spectra, we require $\xi/a_{\rm eff}\ll 1$, where $a_{\rm eff}$ is the aforementioned effective Bohr radius of an electron with an effective mass, $m_{\rm eff}$.
+To apply our theory to cases involving strong light-matter coupling, it is necessary for the shift parameter $\xi$ to be considerably smaller than the typical length scale within the system. { For example, when applying our theory to atomic spectra, we require $\xi/a_{\rm eff}\ll 1$, where $a_{\rm eff}$ is the aforementioned effective Bohr radius of an electron with an effective mass, $m_{\rm eff}$.
 While for an electron in a vacuum, meeting this requirement becomes challenging for strong cavity light-matter coupling due to $\xi/a_{\rm eff}=g\alpha \sqrt{\frac{mc^2}{\hbar \omega_c}}$, electrons in small-band semiconductors (e.g. InSb) can have a very small mass ($\sim 0.01 m_e$) and should easily satisfy this condition for $g\sim 0.1$.
+In contrast, for the 2D harmonic oscillator, the characteristic length scale remains unchanged, making it easier to satisfy the perturbation condition.}

-In conclusion, we have successfully developed a perturbation theory applicable to both weak and strong light-matter coupling regimes, uncovering an AM-dependent chiral spectral shift in chiral cavities.
+In summary, we have successfully developed a perturbation theory applicable to both weak and strong light-matter coupling regimes, uncovering an AM-dependent chiral spectral shift in chiral cavities.
 We determined the AM-dependent spectral shift and CL shift for two specific examples, demonstrating that the effect is robust and detectable in experimental settings.
 Furthermore, we have established the foundation for cavity time-dependent perturbation theory, enabling us to calculate chiral vacuum Rabi oscillations for arbitrary central potentials in the regime of strong light-matter coupling.

-{\textit{Acknowledgement}.---} We gratefully acknowledge previous collaborations F. Wilczek on this subject.
-We also appreciate the insightful discussions and helpful comments from Hans Hansson, Jianhui Zhou and Yi-Zhuang You.
-Q.-D. Jiang was sponsored by Pujiang Talent Program 21PJ1405400 and TDLI starting up grant.